daytonaio-experiments/starter-mern-saas/mern-starter-writeup-v2.md

 Before we dive into setting up your MERN stack environment, let's make sure you have the necessary tools and a basic understanding to follow along smoothly.
 Here are the prerequisites you'll need:

 #### **Prerequisites**
-- Basic understanding of JavaScript
+- Basic understanding of JavaScript.
-- IDE (Integrated Development Environment) such as Visual Studio Code (VSC)
+- IDE (Integrated Development Environment) such as Visual Studio Code (VSC).
-- Docker installed for managing the Daytona workspace
+- Docker installed as a provider for spinning up the Daytona workspace inside the container.

 #### **Getting Started with the MERN App**